 Explore the Algonquin wilderness

-Rugged Algonquin Provincial Park is stunning in winter and you're likely to have most of the 7,653 square kilometres to yourself, along with the resident moose, bear, wolves, and myriad wildlife.
+Rugged Algonquin Provincial Park is stunning in winter and you're likely to have most of the 2,955 square miles to yourself, along with the resident moose, bear, wolves, and myriad wildlife.
 It's also much easier to spot the creatures against the white backdrop.
 Mid-province, this vast untamed wilderness is just a three-hour drive from Toronto.

 Peruse the park guidebook and come prepared to snowshoe past lakes or go ice fishing from your backcountry base camp -- or get snowed in on purpose with Northern Edge Algonquin on Kawawaymog Lake.
 The off-the-grid retreat center guides will take you out for dogsledding, snowshoeing, cross-country skiing, kick-sledding, and ice skating expeditions.
 Gourmet candlelit meals and cabin lodging with a wood-fired sauna are also included -- and if you're lucky, a late-night Northern Lights show.